Valkea/OC_P9/README.md

 *demo-login :* Carl

-*demo-password :* hal9000
+*demo-password :* hal9000!

-## Static & Medias
+## Statics & Medias

 The uploaded pictures are stored in the "media" folder.
+They are automatically removed when replaced in a ticket or whenever the review is removed.

 The CSS & HTML files are stored in the 'static' & 'template' folders in the root (when global) or in their respective application folders (when tied to a specific application).